AleksandarDzudzevic/Project_unit_4/README.md

 3. The social network website will have a feature to display all users and the city about which they post. [user has to put great effort to narrow the search only to relevant local places located in their city]
 4. The social network website will have an option to choose a city which you are interested in, and see only relevant reviews. [user has to put great effort to narrow the search only to relevant local places located in their city]
 5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile. [where only a few gain exposure, eliminating smaller local shops and restaurants due to their lack of marketing]
-6. The social network website will have an interactive map showing cities which user could explore. [these smaller businesses will close due to a lack of traffic]
+6. The social network website will have an interactive option display showing cities which user could explore, with an option to leran bout each one, by simply clicking at the picture of it. [these smaller businesses will close due to a lack of traffic]

 # Criteria B: Design
 ## System Diagram